vihervirveli/cibus-food-app/README.md

 ## Progress

+### March 19, 2025

+Added media queries for pad and desktop.
+Desktop uses column layout for the recipes, the others rows.

 ### March 18, 2025

 Switched to Mobile first thinking.
 Decided to make the recipe components appear as previews initially.